TinEye/tineyeservices_php/README.rst

 TinEye Services API Python client
 =================================

-**tineyeservices** is a PHP client for the MatchEngine, MobileEngine, and MulticolorEngine APIs.
-MatchEngine, MobileEngine and MulticolorEngine are general image matching engines that allow you to perform large scale image comparisons for a variety of tasks.
+**tineyeservices** is a PHP client library for the MatchEngine, MobileEngine, and MulticolorEngine APIs.
+MatchEngine, MobileEngine, and MulticolorEngine are general image-matching engines that allow you to perform large scale image comparisons for a variety of tasks.
 See `<http://services.tineye.com/>`_ for more information.